eclypse-org/eclypse/docs/source/overview/advanced/emulation/emulation.rst

 Reporting Emulation Results
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The default metric ``step_result`` collects the **latest output** of the service's :py:meth:`~eclypse_core.remote.service.service.Service.step` method.
+The default metric ``step_result`` collects the **latest output** of the service's :py:meth:`~eclypse.remote.service.service.Service.step` method.
 This can be used to monitor application-level behaviour that depends on the services' logics, or produce time-series logs.